 Here, the Department correctly placed the second set of parenthesis in the formula.
-The butterfat formula it is done incorrectly.
+In the butterfat formula it is done incorrectly.

-Department's Butterfat Formula(3.5 (0.9975 - 0.015)) = 3.43875Department's Protein Formula(0.90 ((3.5 0.9975) - 0.015) 1.09) / 0.62 = 5.5003

-Correctly calculating the butterfat yield would result in the following:
+Department's Butterfat Formula(3.5 (0.9975 - 0.015)) = 3.43875Department's Protein Formula(0.90 ((3.5 0.9975) - 0.015) 1.09) / 0.62 = 5.5003Correctly calculating the butterfat yield would result in the following:

+- (3.5 0.9975) 0.015 = 3.47625

-- $\bullet \qquad 3.47625 / 3.5 = 0.9932$ - Dividing 0.9932 by 0.82 (yield of butter from one pound of butterfat) equals 1.211.
+- $\mathbf{O} \qquad 3.47625 / 3.5 = 0.9932$

+- Dividing 0.9932 by 0.82 (yield of butterfat from one pound of butter) equals 1.211.
 By placing the parenthesis in the wrong place, USDA incorrectly computed the formula as follows: 3.5.9875 or 3.43875.
 3.43875/3.5 = .9825. .9825/.82 = 1.98.
 The resulting factor is 1.2.
 For butter at \$1.05 per pound, the increase in the producer price is \$0.0413 per hundredweight on 3.5 milk.

 In addition to incorrectly calculating the butterfat yield, the 2002 Final Decision failed to correct the Cheese to Protein component price formula.
-The current formula calculates the protein price as a residual difference between the Class III price and Class IV butterfat price.
+The current formula calculates the protein price as a residual difference between the Class III price and the Class IV butterfat price.

-In the Tentative Final Decision on Class III and Class IV prices, published by the Department on December 7, 2000 and in subsequent decisions, the Department agreed that the amount of Class IV butterfat that was to be subtracted [from what] to calculate the protein price was based upon the butterfat recovery.
+In the Tentative Final Decision on Class III and Class IV prices, published by the Department on December 7, 2000 and in subsequent decisions, the Department agreed that the amount of Class IV butterfat that was to be subtracted from the value of butter and cheese to calculate the protein price was to be factored by the butterfat recovery.

 The formula adopted by the Department in the 2000 Tentative Final Decision utilized an implied butterfat recovery of 90%.
 Thus, to determine the value of Class IV butterfat, the Department properly multiplied the Class IV butterfat price by 0.9 in the formula.
-Once shrink was incorporated into the formula, the recovery is reduced to 88.425%.
-This is computed as (0.90.9975) - (0.90.015) = 0.88425.
+In the process of reducing the yield to account for farm-to-plant shrink, the result was a butterfat yield of 1.572 which is equivalent to a butterfat recovery of 89.4%.
 In the protein formula, the corresponding factor should be used.
-The 0.90 in the protein formula should be replaced with 0.88425 to be consistent with the calculation of the Class IV butterfat price.
+The 0.90 in the protein formula should be replaced with 0.894 to be consistent with the calculation of the Class IV butterfat price.
 Accordingly, we are amending our Proposal Six to correct for both the change in the butterfat yield and the calculation of protein.
-Proposed language appears at the end of my testimony.

-In Document LL, Comparison of Impact on Blend by Correcting the Errors in Applying Shrink to Butter to Butterfat and Adj for Class IV BF in Protein Price to Current Formula, the impact of the error in the shrink computation is shown.
-The estimated impact is 7 cents per cwt and average loss to dairy producers each year of \$1,689.
+In Document LL, a document prepared by me using the same format as used in Document KK, Comparison of Impact on Blend by Correcting the Errors in Applying Shrink to Butter to Butterfat and Adjustment for Class IV BF in Protein Price to Current Formula, the impact of the error in the shrink computation is shown.
+The estimated impact is 7 cents per cwt and average loss to dairy producers each year of \$1,683.

 VII.
-Farm to Plant Shrink should be removed
+The Farm to Plant Shrink should be removed.